 Most developers and investors pay more attention to cash flow because they use this statement as a budget control mechanism, as well as to monitor progress and performance.
 In large, multinational companies, incentives are often provided to client representatives based on cash flow commitment versus the actual cash flow achieved.

-Benchmarking
+Benchmarking analysis

-Quantity surveyors must generate a database based on the completed project cost data and index it appropriately.
-If there are a series of phased developments in a framework project, clients are interested in where the cost has been booked and how much it has cost to build functional spaces such as offices, data centres, gyms, child care facilities etc. This enables clients to compare specific project costs with other projects in their portfolio.
-Benchmarking analysis helps clients to revisit their spending and improves spatial planning.
+For accurate benchmarking, quantity surveyors must generate a database based on the completed project cost data and index it appropriately.
+If there are a series of phased developments in a framework project, clients are interested in where the cost has been booked and how much it has cost to build functional spaces such as offices, data centres, gyms, child care facilities etc.

 The quantity surveyor’s role is vital to the success of any development project.
 Because of the analytical approach taken by the quantity surveyor, the client can rely on assessments that may influence their decision at every stage of the project.
-In order to provide a ‘best cost solution’ within this everchanging environment, quantity surveyors must upgrade their skills, including those of current construction technology and market price levels, and be ready to diversify their services in order to achieve an excellent outcome for their clients.